We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Why We're the Experts

-• Daniel Gritzer is the senior culinary director of Serious Eats and has worked for the site since 2014.
+• Daniel Gritzer is the editorial director of Serious Eats and has worked for the site since 2014.

-• He has worked in numerous restaurants, as well as organic farms, and has developed countless recipes for Serious Eats.
+• He has worked in numerous restaurants and organic farms and has developed countless recipes for Serious Eats.

-• He has also written a lot of reviews for Serious Eats, including on chef's knives and cast iron skillets.
+• He has also written equipment reviews for Serious Eats, including on chef's knives and cast iron skillets.

-• We have extensively used and reviewed nonstick skillets, and our testing backs up our advice on not investing too much in a nonstick skillet.
+• We have extensively used and reviewed nonstick skillets.
+Our testing backs up our advice on not investing too much in a nonstick skillet.

 More Serious Eats Recipes